KaraniAbdellah/Born2beRoot/README.md

 <strong>Installing VBox on Windows:</strong> <a href="https://youtu.be/8mns5yqMfZk?si=cAlLDM5fjiUn_AY-">https://youtu.be/8mns5yqMfZk?si=cAlLDM5fjiUn_AY-</a> <br>
 <strong>Installing VBox on Linux:</strong> <a href="https://youtu.be/CIq2obbg94I?si=hX7RGD2jHiFmyvrA">https://youtu.be/CIq2obbg94I?si=hX7RGD2jHiFmyvrA</a> <br>
 <strong>Installing Ubuntu on VBox:</strong> <a href="https://youtu.be/hYaCCpvjsEY?si=73U42FgE1YklFh4D">https://youtu.be/hYaCCpvjsEY?si=73U42FgE1YklFh4D</a> <br> <br>
-<strong>Note: If you choose another OS, search for how to install it.</strong>
+<b>Note:</b> If you choose another OS, search for how to install it.
 </p>